jcplist/adajudge/README.md

 # maximum number of numaPool: view by `numactl --hardware` command (type: Array<{cpu:${id},mem:${id}}>.
 The array length MUST NOT greater than the number of numa nodes, the ids of the nodes can also be found from the command output.)
 # maxWorkers: the maximum number of total workers
 # maxNodeWorkers: unknown
+# You can copy most attributes from previous year

 # Build
 # be sure that the default checker `src/server/cfiles/default_checker.cpp` can be compiled successfully